Leeds Adult Congenital Cardiologist George Ballard (top right) tragically died in a cycling accident in August last year.

 You can sponsor their cycling team online at Virgin Money Giving.

-The team members (top left) from left to right are: Consultant Cardiologists Fiona Willcoxson; John Thomson; Helen Michael; Jan Forster (Chief Sonographer) and Dominic Hares.
+The team members (see the top image) from left to right are: Consultant Cardiologists Fiona Willcoxson; John Thomson; Helen Michael; Jan Forster (Chief Sonographer) and Dominic Hares.

 One of George’s colleagues Helen Michael told us how George’s accident has also affected her feelings about riding a bike, but that he wouldn’t have wanted this tragedy to stop others enjoying the sport he loved.
 Helen explains: